-Horse Public Engagement Charter 2016-2020, which commits us to the following points:
+Communicating clearly

+- We will: - Keep the process simple by writing our documents in Plain English and explaining any planning language or terms that we use. - Explain clearly what we are consulting on and the reasons why we want to involve you.

+Early involvement

-Communicating clearly We will: Keep the process simple by writing our documents in Plain English and explaining any planning language or terms that we use.
-Explain clearly what we are consulting on and the reasons why we want to involve you.
-Early involvement We will: Ensure early involvement with local communities in the preparation of our planning policy documents and in the consideration of planning applications, as the earlier local communities are involved, the better chance they have to influence decisions.
-Have in place effective mechanisms for documenting views and clear feedback mechanisms to demonstrate how the views of the community have influenced and benefited the plan/decisions.
-Being inclusive of all • We will endeavour to engage with a wide range of formal and informal local community groups and voluntary organisations, stakeholders, councillors, town and parish councils and parish meetings and other groups in the community, of which we become aware.
-Recognising the needs of different groups We will: Communicate in ways that are relevant and accessible to all sections of our community and proportionate to the issue.
-Endeavour to engage with groups in our community that can find us less accessible (e.g. disability groups and ethnic groups - these are sometimes referred to as 'hard to reach' groups) or those likely to be particularly affected by a proposal.
-Encourage involvement from groups that have traditionally not been involved in the planning process (for example targeted events with younger people).
-Support local communities who wish to prepare neighbourhood plans.
-Hold events or meetings in accessible locations or in accessible ways at times appropriate for different members of the community.
-Making access to information easy We will: Make our planning documents, background studies and responses to consultations readily available to the public on our website and in some cases, if necessary, on paper during normal office hours at local libraries and at our offices.
-Maximise the use of the internet in our consultations.
-Recognise that other forms of engagement are necessary and endeavour to communicate in a variety of ways (e.g. newspaper, social media).
-Where required, make information available in a range of easily accessible formats on request (e.g. in large print, braille, audio, email, easy read and alternative languages).
-Make our information publicly available (for example, information on the progress of proposals and feedback on your comments).
-Providing feedback and sharing information We will: Keep you informed of progress and explain decisions and/or outcomes on planning policy documents through your preferred channel of communication.
-Check to see if we already have information that we can use, such as the results from previous consultations and evidence provided to us by communities - for example published neighbourhood or community led plans.
-Always protect the personal details of respondents in accordance with the Data Protection Act 2018.
+- We will: - Ensure early involvement with local communities in the preparation of our planning policy documents and in the consideration of planning applications, as the earlier local communities are involved, the better chance they have to influence decisions. - Have in place effective mechanisms for documenting views and clear feedback mechanisms to demonstrate how the views of the community have influenced and benefited the plan/decisions.

+Being inclusive of all

+We will endeavour to engage with a wide range of formal and informal local community groups and voluntary organisations, stakeholders, councillors, town and parish councils and parish meetings and other groups in the community, of which we become aware.

+Recognising the needs of different groups

+• We will:

+- Communicate in ways that are relevant and accessible to all sections of our community and proportionate to the issue. - Endeavour to engage with groups in our community that can find us less accessible (e.g. disability groups and ethnic groups - these are sometimes referred to as 'hard to reach' groups) or those likely to be particularly affected by a proposal. - Encourage involvement from groups that have traditionally not been involved in the planning process (for example, targeted events with younger people). - Support local communities who wish to prepare neighbourhood plans. - Hold events or meetings in accessible locations or in accessible ways at times appropriate for different members of the community.

+Making access to information easy

+We will:

+- Make our planning documents, background studies and responses to consultations readily available to the public on our website and in some cases, if necessary, on paper during normal office hours at our offices. - o Maximise the use of the internet in our consultations. - Recognise that other forms of engagement are necessary and endeavour to communicate in a variety of ways (e.g. newspaper, social media). - Where required, make information available in a range of easily accessible formats on request (e.g. in large print, braille, audio, email, easy-read and alternative languages). - Make our information publicly available (for example, information on the progress of proposals and feedback on your comments).

+Providing feedback and sharing information

+We will:

+- Keep you informed of progress and explain decisions and/or outcomes on planning policy documents through your preferred channel of communication. - Check to see if we already have information that we can use, such as the results from previous consultations and evidence provided to us by communities - for example, published neighbourhood or community-led plans. - Always protect the personal details of respondents in accordance with the Data Protection Act 2018.